omarboukhris/parselibcpp/parselib/README.md

 ## Sessions

-All functions mentioned later and more are wrapped in a utility class (`parselib.parselibinstance.ParselibInstance`).
+All functions mentioned later and more are wrapped in a utility class (`pl::ParseSession`).

 Reading a grammar and parsing a source code then becomes trivial :
 ```c++